 The objective of cupping is to; draw more blood to the surface of the skin to improve circulation, loosen tight/painful muscles, release scar tissue and improve lymphatic drainage.

-The cups are placed onto the skin by creating a partial vacuum inside the cup this is done by two methods:
+The cups are placed onto the skin by creating a partial vacuum inside the cup.
+There are two methods used to do this:

 Oil is massaged onto the skin beforehand so that the cup can be moved over the affected area easily.
 Oil also helps to create a better seal for the cup.
 The cup is usually left on between five and ten minutes and then removed.